dylandhall/homepage-two/README.md

 # Homepage project (number two)

 This is a small project I made so my new tab page is a bit more customised.
-I have an [extension](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjiav) to let me set the new tab page, a tiny webserver running as a windows service to hand it to me, and a bunch of API keys to let it show me issues and PRs from github, some news RSS feeds, the weather and a nice wallpaper.
+I have updated my chrome flags (chrome://flags/#custom-ntp) to let me set the new tab page, a tiny webserver running as a windows service to hand it to me, and a bunch of API keys to let it show me issues and PRs from github, some news RSS feeds, the weather and a nice wallpaper.

 It's ridiculous but I like it so I'm checking it in so I can set it up again easily elsewhere.
 If someone else uses any of this, you're welcome.